RagnarB83/ash-documentation/docs/setup.rst

 **Step 7.** Make sure preferred QM packages are available:

+* `ORCA <https://orcaforum.kofo.mpg.de>`_ is a recommended QM code (flexible interface in ASH).
+See installation instructions on the `ORCA Input Library <https://sites.google.com/site/orcainputlibrary/setting-up-orca>`_.
-* The path to ORCA needs to be in PATH and LD_LIBRARY_PATH of your shell and later your jobscript
+* The path to ORCA needs to be in PATH and LD_LIBRARY_PATH of your shell and later your jobscript.
-* xTB needs to be in PATH and later your jobscript.
+* `xTB <https://xtb-docs.readthedocs.io>`_ needs to be in PATH and later your jobscript.

 Optional Python packages to install via pip (depends on whether you will use the interfaces to PyBerny, PySCF and PyFrame):